-This section provides information about known issues with and design limitations of the Memcache API for MySQL Cluster.
+This section provides information about known issues with and design limitations of the Memcache API for NDB Cluster.

 ndbmemcache bypasses the

 AUTO_INCREMENT columns.
 This means that, when

 you insert rows using ndbmemcache into a table having an

 automatically updated.
 This can lead to duplicate key errors

 when inserts are performed later using SQL in a MySQL client